 \subsection{General computation of conditional Gaussian distributions}

-In the following, we derive a lemma to compute conditional Gaussian distributions in oour context.
-A first idea was to use the lemma from Section 2.3.3 in \cite{Bishop_pattern_recognition_and_machine_learning_2006} but it needs invertibility assumption on the covariance matrices.
+In the following, we derive a lemma to compute conditional Gaussian distributions in our context.
+A first idea was to use the lemma from Section 2.3.3 in \cite{Bishop_pattern_recognition_and_machine_learning_2006} but it needs invertibility assumptions on the covariance matrices.
 For this reason, we propose a more general kriging reasoning providing the following lemma. \begin{lem}[Conditional Gaussian distrbution computations using a kriging reasoning] Given the assumptions

 the conditional distribution of $\x$ given $\y$ is given by

 with

 \end{lem}